 Uranus and its moons were the final celestial objects to be terraformed for humanity.
 During the Golden Age (2330 - 2340 CE), Transhumans were able to craft serene, delicately balanced ecosystems most of which were destroyed during the Great Solar War.

 This region has produced some of the most valued and prized artifacts (7).
 The tough part is finding them and surviving the journey back to civilization.
 If one does venture this far, the Transhuman-made tropical regions of Titania, Uranus’ largest moon, have proven to be fertile grounds for hunting.
 However, it is important to avoid the many scavenger hideouts within Uranus’ dark, thin rings.
-Whatever precautions are taken in the Cronian system should be doubled for this desolate, far-flung region.
+Whatever precautions are taken in the Cronian system should be doubled for this wild, far-flung region.

 (7) The most famous discovery: Transhuman diamond mines and helium 3 extractors in the upper atmosphere of Uranus.
 Estimates of this site’s worth vary greatly—but all agree it is the most notable in the region.